belun.app Blog RU

 dns2.registrar.com

-If you’re migrating a domain to a new DNS provider (e.g. from GoDaddy to Cloudflare), you’re changing these NS records at your registrar.
+When you migrate a domain to a new DNS provider — say, from GoDaddy to Cloudflare — you’re changing these NS records at your registrar.

 How DNS propagation works

-When you change a DNS record, the new value doesn’t appear everywhere instantly.
+When you change a DNS record, the new value doesn’t appear everywhere at once.
 Each record has a TTL (Time to Live) measured in seconds.
-Resolvers cache the old value until the TTL expires.
-Common TTLs:
+Resolvers cache the old value until that TTL expires.

 To speed up propagation for a planned migration, lower the TTL 24–48 hours before the change.

-Unlike browser-based alternatives that use DNS-over-HTTPS (which depends on Cloudflare or Google’s public resolvers), our DNS Lookup tool queries DNS records server-side using Node.js’s built-in dns module, which uses the system resolver.
-This means:
+Most browser-based alternatives use DNS-over-HTTPS, which routes queries through Cloudflare or Google’s public resolvers.
+Our DNS Lookup tool queries records server-side using Node.js’s built-in dns module and the system resolver directly.
+That means:

-- MX records sorted by priority — lowest (highest priority) first
+• MX records sorted by priority — lowest number first

-- TXT records concatenated — chunked TXT records are joined into readable strings
+• Chunked TXT records joined into readable strings

-- No rate limiting from public DoH APIs
+• No rate limits from public DoH APIs

-- The domain name is sent to our lookup service — it is not stored or logged
+• The domain name goes to our lookup service and is not stored or logged

 Use the DNS Lookup tool to query any domain’s records instantly — no signup, no install, no limits.